Ready for a Vacation on the Coast? Thank NOAA for Helping Keep it Clean

-MAY 9, 2013 -- Spending time at the beach is reported to be one of America's favorite vacation memories [PDF].
+MAY 9, 2013 — Spending time at the beach is reported to be one of America's favorite vacation memories.
 So, when our coasts become polluted, the effects can seem both traumatic and personal: damaged habitats; dirtied water; injured birds, fish, wildlife, and plants; and blemished places where we boat, fish, and play.
 But thanks to NOAA's Office of Response and Restoration, we help reverse these impacts—whether from an oil spill, toxic chemicals, or marine debris—through our scientific solutions for protecting and restoring our favorite natural places.
-To celebrate National Travel and Tourism Week (May 4-12), we have gathered a few examples of the places you can visit that our office is helping protect and restore.
+Here are a few examples of the places you can visit that our office is helping protect and restore.

 San Juan, Puerto Rico

 Sandy beaches, swaying palm trees, and turquoise waters—Puerto Rico is the quintessential tropical vacation destination.
 Besides surfing, snorkeling, and swimming at its more than 270 miles of beaches, this Caribbean island offers jungle adventures, resort relaxation, and Spanish colonial history.
 But on an island only 110 miles long and 40 miles wide, the ocean is never far away.
 On January 7, 1994, just before dawn, a barge the length of a football field plowed into the picturesque surf near San Juan, Puerto Rico.
 When it grounded, the Tank Barge Morris J. Berman damaged coral reefs and spilled 800,000 gallons of a thick, black fuel oil into the deep blue waters off Puerto Rico's Atlantic coast.
 After the grounding, the barge continued to leak, spilling more than 85,000 gallons of oily water as it was towed offshore and scuttled (intentionally sunk) 23 miles northeast of San Juan.